dport17/CapstoneProject/README.md

 * Connect Mattermost and Database
 * Learn how existing Python chatbots function - Study and track open source code for similar projects.
 * Train chatbot

+# Contributions:

+1. Sydney Jenkins, 1200 minutes, contributed in OpenAPI research, MatterMost research, presentation, report
+2. David Puzder, 1200 minutes, contributed in OpenAPI research, MatterMost research, use cases, webhooks,
+3. Devin Porter, 1200 minutes, contributed in OpenAPI research, MatterMost research, presentation, database
+4. Brandon Wong, 1200 minutes, contributed in OpenAPI research, MatterMost research, use cases, Trello

+# Release Retrospective:

+* Release retrospective for Release 1:
+	* Sprint 0 consisted of meeting with UDRI to discuss first steps of the project, putting together our use case diagram and descriptions, and updating our Trello board accordingly.
+	* Sprint 1 consisted of developing a flowchart describing the logic behind our project and set up the MatterMost server.
+	* Sprint 2 consisted of setting up the AWS database and learning about incoming and outgoing webhooks using Mattermost.
+	* Sprint 3 consisted of experimenting with SwaggerHub, learning more about OpenAPI (RESTful API), and learning more about outgoing webhooks.

 # Flowchart of Chatbot Process